Dennor/ark-plugin-digitalocean/README.md

     ```
     kubectl create secret generic cloud-credentials \
-        --namespace heptio-ark \
+        --namespace velero \
         --from-literal digitalocean_token=<DIGITALOCEAN_TOKEN>
     ```

-3. Ark must be aware of the cloud provider to use with persistent volumes.
-This is done by adding the `persistentVolumeProvider` to the default Ark Config.
+3. Velero must be aware of the cloud provider to use with persistent volumes.
+You can create custom snapshot location by running.

     ```
-    kubectl -n heptio-ark edit config default
+	velero snapshot-location create do-blockstore --provider digitalocean-blockstore
     ```

-    A sample `persistentVolumeProvider` YAML Config section looks like the following:

-    ```
-    persistentVolumeProvider:
-      name: digitalocean
-    ```

 4. Next the Deployment should be updated with the `cloud-credentials` Secret.

     ```
-    kubectl -n heptio-ark edit deployment ark
+    kubectl -n velero edit deployment velero
     ```

     A full Deployment YAML example defining the Secret can be found in `examples/20-deployment.yaml`.

-5. Finally, add the `ark-blockstore-digitalocean` plugin to Ark.
+5. Finally, add the `velero-blockstore-digitalocean` plugin to Velero.

     ```
-    ark plugin add gcr.io/stackpoint-public/ark-blockstore-digitalocean:latest
+    velero plugin add gcr.io/stackpoint-public/velero-blockstore-digitalocean:latest
     ```

 ### Object store

 The object store uses [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/) to store the backup files.
-As Spaces is an S3-compatible object storage solution, the object store will use the Ark built-in `aws` provider.
+As Spaces is an S3-compatible object storage solution, the object store will use the Velero built-in `aws` provider.

 1. First generate the Spaces access key and secret key in the DigitalOcean Control Panel as described [here](https://www.digitalocean.com/docs/spaces/how-to/administrative-access/).

-2. A Spaces bucket must also be created through the DigitalOcean Control Panel before proceeding with Ark configuration.
+2. A Spaces bucket must also be created through the DigitalOcean Control Panel before proceeding with Velero configuration.
 Make note of the bucket name and region as these will be required later.

-3. Once the access and secret keys are available, create an S3-compatible `credentials-ark` file with the new keys.
+3. Once the access and secret keys are available, create an S3-compatible `credentials-velero` file with the new keys.

     ```
     [default]